WijesooriyaHD/Designing-a-simple-processor/README.txt

     A sample testbench that includes this syntax to read the .mem file is given to you (cpu_tb.v).
 You may use it for the simulation of your Simple Processor.

+  (Note: As you may have already realized, once you have setup the files for the
+    simulation by following above steps 1-3, you will only need to do step 2 every-time you need to load a new program to the CPU - given that the Assembler program and the location of instr_mem.mem file remains unchanged)

  4. To compile and run the code type the following commands

         iverilog -o a.out tb.v reg_file.v or.v insmem.v inscache.v forward.v dcache.v data_memory.v cpu.v and.v alu.v add.v